Resource dependent branching processes and the envelope of societies: The model

 \subsubsection{Examples}

 To keep examples simple we use here positive integers for claims and available resources; this is not required in reality, of course.
-Any random claim expresses the number of units of resources the individual insists to receive.
-Assume for instance that, in a given generation, the number of individuals is $10$, and that the current resource space is $100.$ Suppose further that the individuals write down their claims on a list in some order, as for instance in chronological order of arrival of claims, and that the string of claims reads
+Any random claim expresses the number of units of resources the individual requires.
+Assume, for instance, that, in a given generation, the number of individuals is $10$, and that the current resource space is $100$.
+Suppose further that the individuals write down their claims on a list in some order, as, for instance, in chronological order of arrival of claims, and that the string of claims reads

-The ``first-come-first-served" society would grant the first seven claims (adding up to $91$), and the last three applicants would then have to emigrate.
+The ``first-come-first-served'' society would grant the first seven claims (adding up to $91$), and the last three applicants would then have to emigrate.
 The $9$ remaining units may be divided among the seven or put back into the common resources.
 (Details on this level will not matter for our results.)
-A society that distributes resources in fcfs-order may not have much appeal, as one may argue.
-However there are certainly more foolish policies, as e.g. the ``coin-flipping policy" which chooses the priority order at random.
-Any procedure to select a priority of claims is considered as a policy.
+A society that distributes resources in f.c.f.s.-order may not have much appeal, as one may argue.
+However there are certainly more foolish policies, as, for example, the ``coin-flipping policy'' which chooses the priority order at random.
+Any procedure to select a priority of claims is considered a policy.

 In the sequel, two particular policies will attract our special interest: the first one, called the weakest-first society, satisfies the smallest claims first and would thus retain, in the example above, the claims $7,10,11,11,15,17,18$, while the other, called the strongest-first society, satisfies the largest claims first and would thus retain the claims $22,19,19,18,17$.